 What you need to know about Oxygen Toxicity

 One of the most dangerous problems in diving is oxygen toxicity.
-It’s basically having too much oxygen when you are under water.
+It’s having too much oxygen when you are underwater.
 It’s also called hyperoxia.

 The air on land consists of around 21% O2 (oxygen).
-Without oxygen we’re not able to survive.
+Without oxygen, we’re not able to survive.
 However, too much oxygen can also be a bad thing.
-Yet, it’s not really the amount of O2 in the air that is of importance but the partial pressure of O2 (pO2).
-If that gets too high (or certainly too low) it’ll end up becoming toxic which can be fatal.
+It’s not the amount of O2 in the air that is of importance but the partial pressure of O2 (pO2).
+If that gets too high (or indeed too low), it’ll end up becoming toxic which can be fatal.

 What is pO2?

 The partial pressure of O2 is measured in ATA (atmospheres).
-On the surface you have 0.21 ATA (21% [0.21] times 1 ATA).
-Our bodies can sustain an pO2 of 0.16 ATA on the lower end.
-When exposed often our body can even adapt to lower pO2 levels.
+On the surface, you have 0.21 ATA (21% [0.21] times 1 ATA).
+Our bodies can sustain a pO2 of 0.16 ATA on the lower end.
+When often exposed our body can even adapt to lower pO2 levels.

-On the upper level we can tolerate pO2 levels of up to around 0.45 ATA for longer periods.
+On the upper level, we can tolerate pO2 levels of up to around 0.45 ATA for more extended periods.
 During shorter periods this level can be increased to more than 1.6 ATA.
-Yet, if you are exposed to high levels like that for a longer time (hours or days) then there will experience toxic effects that will first affect your lungs.
+If you are exposed to high levels like that for a longer time (hours or days), then there will experience toxic effects that will first affect your lungs.

-However, if you’re exposed to levels greater that 1.6 ATA the toxic effects start at the brain.
+However, if you’re exposed to levels higher than 1.6 ATA, the toxic effects start at the brain.
 Even after just minutes of exposure!
-The danger is that one day you might not have any issues but your body can react the next day by showing those toxic effects!
+The danger is that one day you might not have any issues, but your body can react the next day by showing those toxic effects!

 How to calculate?

-When you dive you will automatically be exposed to higher pO2 levels.
-Every 33 feet of depth results in an increase of 1 ATA of pressure.
+When you dive, you will automatically be exposed to higher pO2 levels.
+Every 33 feet of depth increases 1 ATA of pressure.
 So, at 99 feet the pressure is 4.0 ATA.
 Diving with Air accordingly results in 4.0 * 0.21 which is 0.84.
 Quite a ways away from the limit of 1.6 we mentioned above.